 16 ounce serving: 160 mg caffeine (10 mg caffeine per fluid ounce)

 Monster isn’t as excessively high in caffeine as the earlier entries on this list.
-But, it contains 160 mg of caffeine in a 16 oz can.
+But, it still contains 160 mg of caffeine in a 16 oz can.
 That’s no laughing matter.
 It’s also a well-known energy drink, one that is very easy to find.
-It’s American market share is second only to Red Bull.
+In fact, its American market share is second only to Red Bull.

 Other ingredients include guarana, taurine, ginseng, and plenty of sugar.

 The caffeine content mentioned above is for the classic Monster energy drink, but this isn’t the only one that the company produces.
-There are others too, like the Java Monster drinks, which are coffee-based.
-The caffeine content varies, but some contain up to 200 mg of caffeine per serving.
+There are plenty of others too, like the Java Monster drinks, which are coffee-based.

 You’d often get a similar amount of caffeine, if not more, in the same serving of brewed coffee.
 Many coffees from Starbucks contain even more caffeine.
-Still, energy drinks tend to contain higher amounts of sugar and other stimulants.
+Still, energy drinks tend to contain higher amounts of sugar and other stimulants than a cup of coffee.
 They’re also very convenient and can be consumed quickly.

 This makes it easy to lose track of your consumption and overdo it with energy drinks.